RDNE Stock project via Pexels

 The answer should follow from what you actually want reps to focus on.
 If you commission on revenue, reps will chase revenue — including low-margin deals, discounted contracts, and customers likely to churn.
 If you commission on gross margin, reps will protect pricing but might walk away from strategic deals that don't meet margin thresholds.

-Research dating back to the 1970s established that optimal compensation should tie to gross margin rather than volume when salespeople have pricing discretion.
+Optimal compensation should tie to gross margin rather than volume when salespeople have pricing discretion, according to research by Farley (1964) and Weinberg (1975) cited earlier.
 If your reps can negotiate on price, commissioning on revenue alone creates an obvious misalignment: they're paid the same whether they sell at full price or at a 30% discount.

 When Is a Deal Commissionable?